AutomNexus/Automn/docs/runner.md

 Log frames are forwarded verbatim; the final `result` payload includes `runId`, `stdout`, `stderr`, `code`, `duration`, `returnData`, `automnLogs`, `automnNotifications`, and the original `input`.

+Use `AutomnLog` to emit structured entries with an optional **type** to categorize events beyond success/error.
+For example, `AutomnLog("Token missing", "warn", { "area": "login" }, "authentication")` creates an authentication-focused log entry that surfaces separately from general run logs.

 ## Environment variables
 | Variable | Purpose |
 | --- | --- |